Diatomaceous Fossil Shell (aka: DE) is a very common product with a wide variety of uses in industry, around the house and yard.

 Applying the powder to surrounding garden beds to help to kill crawling insects before they reach your plants.

 A thick layer of DE at the base of plants helps to keep slugs, snails or squash bugs away.
-Be sure to apply DE on the upper as well as the underside of all plants for effects.
+Be sure to apply diatomaceous earth on the upper as well as the underside of all plants for effects.

 Reapply powder after it rains because it will get washed away.